ykarmesh/website/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
+  - title: AI Resident
+    company: Facebook AI Research
+    company_url: 'ai.facebook.com'
+    location: Menlo Park
+    date_start: '2021-08-30'
+    date_end: ''
+    description: |2-
+        * Researching self-supervised pretraining techniques for learning useful representations for embodied agents.
+        * Using learnt representions on downstream RL tasks like ImageNav and ObjectNav in the Habitat Sim.

   - title: Robotics Engineer
     company: isee
     company_url: 'www.isee.ai'
     location: Pittsburgh
     date_start: '2020-07-01'
-    date_end: ''
+    date_end: '2021-08-23'
     description: |2-
-        * Investigating online methods to estimate tracking performance of AVs using deep flow-based models.
+        * Explored deep uncertainty estimation techniques for predicting the closed loop tracking performance of an Autonomous Vehicle controller.
+Estimated the collision probability of the AV with respect to obstacles in an occupancy grid.
+        * Improved the Trajectory Optimization Planner and robustified its collision checking.
+This led to an increased confidence in its performance and resulted in its deployment on the AV.
-        * Developed the speed planning module for safely achieving three-fold increase in operating speed
+        * Developed the speed planning module for safely achieving three-fold increase in operating speed.

   - title: Software Development Intern
     company: isee